ItaiAxelrad/itaiaxelrad/README.md

 ## About

-Hello, I'm Itai Axelrad an in-house consultant with a focus in water and wastewater infrastructure.
+Hello, I'm Itai Axelrad, an in-house consultant with a focus in water and wastewater infrastructure.
 You can find me working in Denver or [climbing](https://www.axelradclimbing.com/) in the surrounding mountains.

 ## Experience